 This work proposes ECGencode as a solution to these limitations, offering a compact and computationally efficient deep learning feature encoder specifically designed to be used as a building block for DL ECG analysis models.
-Inspired by the FBCSP approach, ECGencode enables intuitive model configuration and provides some intrinsic interpretability of model parameters and decisions, as shown in Fig. 10 and discussed in Section 3.5.
+Inspired by the FBCSP approach, ECGencode enables intuitive model configuration and provides some intrinsic interpretability of model parameters and decisions, as shown in Figure 10 and discussed in Section 3.5.
 ECGencode also maintains the ECG structure within its 2D latent space representation which allows for intuitive complexity configuration and lends itself to be used in various model architectures.
-Minimal computational load for the feature extraction is guaranteed through the use of depthwise and depthwise separable convolutions in the compact ECGencode architecture.
-Additionally, ECGencode's novel Spatial Gaussian Noise regularisation technique enhances generalisation performance, positioning it as a versatile tool for various ECG analysis tasks without the trade-offs commonly associated with models optimised for computational efficiency.
+Minimal computational load for the feature extraction is guaranteed through the use of depth-